 The path describes the location of the object in the tree of Pma objects.
 Each tree level adress is separated by the / character.
 The immersed Pma object is referrenced by its name.
 The superior Pma object is referrenced by .. characters.
 The immersed implementation subobject (other than PmaObject type) is referrenced by # character, followed by the implementation subobject type definition (e.g. #vars).
 It means that the # addressing leaves the Pma objects tree (created by user) and starts to address the implementation subobjects of the Pma object.
 For example "/appdata/data/#vars/Temperature".

 |nAttr||[optional] (Long) enables to change the behavior of the function.|

 0 (default) - default behavior.

-1 - when referencing the non-existent object the global error in the INFO system won't be generated.
+1 - When referencing the non-existing object, the global error of the INFO system will not be generated.

 If the path defined by the sPath parameter begins with the slash (/), then the path is regarded as the absolute path, i.e. the path is defined relative to the root object of the application - relative to the PmaRoot object.

 //Obtains the reference to the Pma object by the absolute path:

 //Obtains the reference by the relative path.
 The object will be searched on the same level of the objects tree as the object over which the method is called: